Nicolas-Schonau/sports-data-analysis/README.md

 # Major League Baseball and data analysis
-The aim of this repository is to show how SQL queries and Python can be used to analyze the data of the MLB.
+The aim of this repository is to show how tools such as SQL, Python and PowerBi can be used to analyze the data of the MLB.

 ## SQL